AhmedE2021/world-clock-widget-info-screens/README.md

 # Introduction

-This is the Colibo Widget Starter kit.
-Use this as base for building widgets
+This is the Colibo World clock widget

 # Getting Started